SirWumpus/post4/README.md

 - - -
 ### N>R
 ( `i*x` `u` -- ) (R: -- `i*x` `u` )
-Move `u+1` items from the data stack to the return stack for later retrival using `NR>`.
+Move `u+1` items from the data stack to the return stack for later retrieval using `NR>`.
 Note the data will not be overwritten by a subsequent invocation of `N>R` and a program may not access data placed on the return stack before the invocation of `N>R`.

 - - -
 ### NR>